lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   from the compression of header fields, directly followed by the payload.
   The product of field compression is sent in the order expressed in the Rule for the matching fields.
-The way the Rule ID is sent depends on the specific LPWAN layer two technology and will be specified in a specific document, and is out of the scope of this document.
+The way the Rule ID is sent depends on the specific LPWAN layer two technology and will be specified in a specific document and is out of the scope of this document.
-  For example, it can be either included in a Layer 2 header or sent in the first byte of the L2 payload. (cf. {{Fig-FormatPckt}}).
+  For example, it can be either included in a Layer 2 header or sent in the first byte of the L2 payload.
+(Cf. {{Fig-FormatPckt}}).

 * decompression: In both directions, The receiver identifies the sender through its device-id (e.g. MAC address) and selects the appropriate Rule through the Rule ID.
 This Rule gives the compressed header format and associates these values to the header fields.
   It applies the CDA action to reconstruct the original header fields.
-The CDA application order can be different of the order given by the Rule.
+The CDA application order can be different from the order given by the Rule.
 For instance Compute-\* may be applied at the end, after all the other CDAs.

   If after using SCHC compression and adding the payload to the L2 frame the datagram is not multiple of 8 bits,